Paayum Puli (1983 film)

 Production

-S. P. Muthuraman and Panchu Arunachalam, who were cashing on the popularity of Bruce Lee and his martial arts films, designed the story of Paayum Puli with Judo.
-K. K. Rathnam being hired as the action choreographer.[3] and The film was inspired by 1978 film The 36th Chamber of Shaolin.[4]
+Director S. P. Muthuraman and writer Panchu Arunachalam, cashing on the popularity of Bruce Lee and his martial arts films, designed the story of Paayum Puli with Judo Rathnam being hired as the action choreographer.[3] and it was inspired by the 1978 film The 36th Chamber of Shaolin.[4]
 AVM Productions initially wanted A. C. Tirulokchandar to play the antagonist, but he declined the offer.[5]
 Karate Mani, a stuntman was later cast in the role, but he walked out and the role finally went to Jaishankar.[6][7]
+Filming took place primarily in a village near Andhra Pradesh.[8]

 Soundtrack

-The music was composed by Ilaiyaraaja and lyrics were written by Vaali.
-Pothukittu oothuthadi is the popular song from the movie even today.[8][9]
-The disco song "Aadi Maasam" was well received, and it was later remixed by Srikanth Deva in Thottupaar.[10]
+The music was composed by Ilaiyaraaja and lyrics were written by Vaali.[9][10]
+For the dubbed Telugu version Debbaku Debba, the lyrics were written by Rajasri.[11]
+The disco song "Aadi Maasam" was well received, and it was later remixed by Srikanth Deva in Thottupaar.[12]

 Track listing